JT-Banks/SquishieSprites/README.md

 __Windows users:__
 ```
-Install Python, if on Windows simply go to command line, type python, and microsoft will prompt you to
+Install Python, if on Windows simply go to command line, type python, and microsoft will prompt you
-install
 ```
 __For Mac users:__
 ```